One of the biggest challenges of remote teaching is sustaining the lab components of classes, not to mention creating an engaging experience.

 Link or embed into a Canvas page

-Provide raw data for analysis
+Provide raw data

 TAs provide randomized data to students within a range to individualize the experience and prevent cheating.